Professional Bull Rider

 Where to I first get on a bull and how do I get started

-Asked by phynix about 9 years ago
+Asked by phynix over 9 years ago

 My 17yo daughter is currently training to ride bulls, she went to Terry Don West school last year and going to Lyle Sankey's school this year, How does she find other females to compete against?